Meet the Contributors

 Bob Wahlert is a semi-retired meat packing executive, who spreads his time between Iowa and Florida.
 He has been published in June Cotner's book Wedding Blessings.
 He counts as part of his blessings his wonderful wife, Donna, and their five children and thirteen grandchildren.

-Donna Wahlert, mother of five and grandmother of thirteen, writes poetry about the intricacies of daily life in her book, The First Pressing: Poetry of the Everyday.
-She has been published in several of June Cotner's books, including Mothers and Daughters and Wedding Blessings; and several journals and anthologies, including "O" Oprah Magazine.
+Donna Wahlert, mother of five and grandmother of thirteen, writes poetry about the intricacies of daily life in her books, The First Pressing: Poetry of the Everyday; and Well Into the Third Act.
+She has been published in several of June Cotner's books, journals and anthologies, including "O" Oprah Magazine.

 Davi Walders' poetry and prose have appeared in more than 150 anthologies and magazines.
 Her latest poetry collection, Gifts (on philanthropists), was commissioned by the Milton Murray Foundation for Philanthropy.
 She developed and directs the Vital Signs Poetry Project for patients and families at the National Institutes of Health which was funded by The Witter Bynner Foundation for Poetry.